surfinzap/typopo/README.md

 ### API
-Fix typos in given text (string) and locale; with optional configuration:
+Fix typos in given text (string) and locale; with an optional configuration:
 ```javascript
 fixTypos(string, locale, [configuration])
 ```